marcusgia2505/classsExGameInstructions/docs/Elements.rst

 hide ID
 	allows to disable the ID.
 The ID is needed for sell and buy offers to be send to a specific person.
 E.g. if the buyer can make buy offers, she needs the ID of the seller to send the offer to.

-	.. note:: Contract elements use the subject ID as ID.
+	.. note:: Contract elements use the subject ID as ID for trading (because it is very short).
+But contracts are stored with the internal participant ID.

 public
 	If you activate this, offers are made to all other subjects who can accept them.
 This feature is still in a beta version.
 So test it with care.